If your hearing aid is broken, don’t despair as we’ll repair

 Yes, depending on the problem with your hearing aid we will either send it to the hearing aid manufacturer for an official repair or to an independent repair centre for special cases.

 As well as damage caused by accidents hearing devices are subjected to moisture, wax and sweat so it is understandable that on occasions they will malfunction.
 If your hearing aid is within warranty, then you should be able to send/take it back to where you purchased the device so that it can be repaired by the manufacturer for no additional cost.
 However, once your hearing aid is out of warranty you will often have to pay to have any faults fixed.

 How much will my hearing aid cost to repair?

-The most common faults are covered under our standard hearing device repair at £120 including the £15 charge for diagnosis/postage.
+The most common faults are covered under a standard hearing device repair which range from £125 to £175 including the £15 charge for diagnosis/postage.
 Please be aware that the following replacement components are not included and prices start from: -

 - Receiver Wires £50 (maximum)

 Repairs would generally take seven to ten working days’ dependent on the complexity of the repair and any replacement components being in stock with the repair centre.